-1 HUC-12 subwatersheds, where the percent gene sequence match of a sample to a known source of fecal waste exceeds 10% or 20% are highlighted in bold font.
+1 HUC-12 subwatersheds where the percent gene sequence match of a sample to a known source of fecal waste exceeds 10% or 20% are highlighted in bold font.
 These are HUC-12 subwatersheds with good evidence that human fecal waste has been discharged in amounts requiring further monitoring and/or control.

-Human fecal waste analyzed using PhyloChip
+2 The Lower Laguna de Santa Rosa HUC-12 subwatershed contained a location where the human gene sequence was measured as 9% which is very close to the 10% match threshold for a moderate match.
+Therefore, this HUC-12 subwatershed shows low to moderate evidence of a human fecal waste signature, but strong evidence of impairment and should be highlighted for source control.

 Table 4.7 Bacteria DNA sequences – Grazer Fecal Waste